We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Side effects: Green tea extract is generally well tolerated.
 It does contain some caffeine, and may cause symptoms in people who are caffeine sensitive.

-Bottom Line: Green tea and green tea extract can increase fat burning slightly, and may help you lose belly fat.
+Green tea and green tea extract can increase fat burning slightly, and may help you lose belly fat.

 Conjugated linoleic acid, or CLA, has been a popular fat loss supplement for years.